-- ParentCo will complete the internal reorganization as a result of which Arconic Corporation will become the parent company of the ParentCo operations comprising, and the entities that will conduct, the Arconic Corporation Businesses; - ParentCo will change its name to "Howmet Aerospace Inc."; - "Arconic Rolled Products Corporation" will change its name to "Arconic Corporation"; - Arconic Corporation will incur approximately \$[ ] of indebtedness, as described under "Description of Material Indebtedness"; and - using a portion of the proceeds from one or more financing transactions on or prior to the completion of the distribution, Arconic Corporation will distribute approximately \$[ ] of cash to ParentCo.
+- ParentCo will complete the internal reorganization as a result of which Arconic Corporation will become the parent company of the ParentCo operations comprising, and the entities that will conduct, the Arconic Corporation Businesses; - ParentCo will change its name to "Howmet Aerospace Inc."; - "Arconic Rolled Products Corporation" will change its name to "Arconic Corporation"; - Arconic Corporation will incur approximately \$1.2 billion of indebtedness, as described under "Description of Material Indebtedness"; and - using a portion of the proceeds from one or more financing transactions on or prior to the completion of the distribution, Arconic Corporation will distribute approximately \$800 million of cash to ParentCo.

-On [ ], 2020, the ParentCo Bo oard of Directors approved the distrib ution of all of Arconic Corporation's issued and outstanding shares of common stock on the basis of [ ] shares of Arconic Corporation of common stock for every share of f ParentCo common stock held as of t the close of business on [ ] , 2020, the record date for the di stribution. Λ + Γ 1 Fastam Time on [ 1 2020, the distribution data and h DarantCa ataalchalda
+On February 5, 2020, the ParentCo Board of Directors approved the distribution of all of Arconic Corporation's issued and outstanding shares of common stock on the basis of one share of Arconic Corporation common stock for every four shares of ParentCo common stock held as of the close of business on March 19, 2020, the record date for the distribution.

-], 2020, the distribution date, each ParentCo stockholder At [ ], Eastern Time, on [ shares of Arconic Corporation common stock for every share of ParentCo common will receive [ stock held at the close of business on the record date for the distribution, as described below.
+At 12:01 a.m., Eastern Time, on April 1, 2020, the distribution date, each ParentCo stockholder will receive one share of Arconic Corporation common stock for every four shares of ParentCo common stock held at the close of business on the record date for the distribution, as described below.
 ParentCo stockholders will receive cash in lieu of any fractional shares of Arconic Corporation common stock that they would have received after application of this ratio.
 Upon completion of the separation, each Arconic stockholder as of the record date will continue to own shares of ParentCo (which, as a result of ParentCo's name change to Howmet Aerospace, will be Howmet Aerospace shares) and will receive a proportionate share of the outstanding common stock of Arconic Corporation to be distributed.
 You will not be required to make any payment, surrender or exchange your ParentCo common stock or take any other action to receive your shares of Arconic Corporation common stock in the distribution.
 The distribution of Arconic Corporation common stock as described in this information statement is subject to the satisfaction or waiver of certain conditions.
-For a more detailed description of these conditions, see " - Conditions to the Distribution."
+For a more detailed description of these conditions, see "- Conditions to the Distribution."